MuhammedBuyukkinaci/My-Docker-Notes/README.md

 3) We are only using Docker Engine Community Edition.
 If we installed docker community on linux machine, docker daemon and docker CLI got installed.

-4) If we were installing Docker on Windows, it is creating a virtual machine using hyper v in the background to run docker.
+4) If we were installing Docker on Windows or Mac, it is creating a virtual machine using hyper v in the background to run docker.

 5) We only need to install docker ce to run docker.